cypnk/Anime-List/README.md

 Seitokai Yakindomo *2010, 2011, 2014, 2017, 2021*
 Seikai no Monshou (Crest of the Stars) *1999*
 Seikai no Senki (Banner of the Stars|related:Crest of the Stars) *2000, 2001, 2005*
+Sekai Saikou no Ansatsusha, Isekai Kizoku ni Tensei suru (The World's Finest Assassin Gets Reincarnated in Another World as an Aristocrat) *2021*
 Sekai Seifuku: Boryaku no Zuvizuda (World Conquest Zvezda Plot) *2014*
 Seisenshi Dunbine (Aura Battler Dunbine) *1983, 1988*
 Sekirei *2008, 2010*